-From the alleyways of old town Riverside come the sounds of vintage folk pop that broke free from the early 1930's and skipped through time to find it's way into our modern world.
+From the alleyways of old town Riverside come the sounds of old world folk-pop that broke free from the early ages of music and skipped through time to find it's way into our modern world.
 Along the way, stories were turned into songs, forming 'Eva and the Vagabond Tales'.
-From entertaining people on the streets, ferries, yachts and mountain tops, to playing for crowds at the House of Blues and Dreamworks studios, the Vagabonds have played anywhere one can imagine.
-Led by Eva Mikhailovna, the four piece group puts Western, Gypsy Folk, and Ragtime into a musical melting pot, creating an alluring sound that "transcends time and continents."
-Since the formation of the group in 2011, the band released a self-titled EP in 2012, a full length album entitled "Letters From the Moon," in the fall of 2013, and an EP in 2016, "La Douleur Exquise".
+The Vagabond Tales is a multi instrumental music project that is centered around the songwriting of Eva Mikhailovna.
+The songs combine western, old folk, and ragtime into a musical melting pot, creating an alluring sound that "transcends time and continents."
+Since the start of the project in 2011, Mikhailovna released a full length album entitled "Letters From the Moon" in the fall of 2013, and an EP in 2016, titled "La Douleur Exquise".
 The music project has been interviewed on NPR radio shows, featured numerous times on NPR's variety show American Parlor Songbook, and played on stations across the west coast.
 Along with her musicians, Mikhailovna appeared on LATV's the Zoo in 2016.